filipsobol/sonda/docs/configuration.md

 Enabling this option may increase the time required to generate the report.

-For more details, see the [Compression sizes](/features/compression-sizes) section.
+For more details, see the [Compression sizes](/features/compression-sizes) page.

 ### `brotli`